Laparoscopic Adjustable Gastric Banding

 You’ll likely go home the day after surgery.
 You will be on a liquid diet for the first week or two.
 Your surgery team will give you a schedule of types of meals over the next weeks.
 You’ll go from liquids, to pureed foods, then soft foods, and then to regular food.
 Each meal needs to be very small.
 You should make sure to eat slowly and chew each bite well.
 Don’t move too quickly to regular food.
 This can cause pain and vomiting.
 Work with your medical team to figure out what’s best for you to eat.
 After your stomach heals, you will need to change your eating habits.
 You’ll need to eat small meals for your small stomach.

 After losing weight, it’s possible to regain some of the weight that you lose.
-To avoid this, make sure to follow a healthy diet and get regular exercise.
-The gastric pouch may widen (dilate) over time.
-This will let you eat more.
+To prevent this, make sure to follow a healthy diet and get regular exercise.
+The gastric pouch may get wider (dilate) over time.
+It will let you eat more.
 But keep in mind that if you eat all you can, you can regain weight.
 You may want to join a weight-loss surgery support group to help you stick with your new eating habits.

-You’ll need to have life-long medical visits to check for problems with the band, and have band adjustments as needed.
+You’ll need to have lifelong medical visits to make certain you are getting the nutrients you need, check for problems with the band, and have band adjustments as needed.

 The name of the test or procedure